Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 For example, a model that consistently overestimates demand may lead to excess inventory, markdowns, and higher working capital.
 A model that consistently underestimates demand may lead to stockouts, lost sales, and lower service levels.

 This is why forecast validation should look not only at how large the errors are, but also at the direction and consistency of those errors.

+> [!NOTE]
+> The values and examples in this article are used for learning purposes.
+In a real business setting, the acceptable error level depends on demand volatility, product importance, lead time, margin, and service-level targets.

 ---